giobale/dog-breed-explorer/README.md

 ## Overview

-This project implements a production-ready, serverless data platform on Google Cloud Platform that extracts dog breed data from TheDogAPI, loads it into BigQuery, and transforms it using dbt locally or inside CI/CD workflow.
+This project implements a serverless data platform on Google Cloud Platform that extracts dog breed data from TheDogAPI, loads it into BigQuery, and transforms it using dbt locally or inside CI/CD workflow.

 ## Looker Studio Results